MarkVestergaard/PCMCalculator/paper/paper.md

 - **NIfTI**: ROI masks saved as NIfTI images with the same geometry as the input data, enabling integration with other neuroimaging analysis pipelines.
 - **Animated GIF**: PNG images of each frame with the ROI overlay compiled into an animated GIF for visualization and quality control purposes.

-# AI Usage Disclosure
-Generative AI (Claude Sonnet ver.
-4.6, Anthropic) was used to assist with improving the documentation and code comments within the software.
-All AI-generated documentation was reviewed, edited, and verified for accuracy by the author.
-The software design, implementation, and scientific content were developed without AI assistance.

 # Research impact statement
 `PCMCalculator` can be used to analyze any kind of 2D phase-contrast MRI data independent of vessel and site, thus offering broad applicability across a wide range of clinical and research contexts.
 So far, `PCMCalculator` has been used in numerous research projects investigating cerebral blood flow (CBF), and has been used to examine for abnormal cerebral physiology in various patient groups [@Knudsen2024; @Vestergaard2023a; @Lundsgaard2025; @Musaeus2025], to assess cerebral hemodynamic responses to hypoxic exposure [@Vestergaard2022], and to assess cerebrovascular reactivity to breath-hold challenges and acetazolamide administration [@Vestergaard2019; @Vestergaard2023b].
 These studies highlight the software's ability to handle a variety of experimental paradigms and physiological challenges, providing blow flow quantification under varying conditions.
 The software has also been used in conjunction with other perfusion-weighted techniques such as arterial spin labelling (ASL) and water PET imaging, where phase-contrast MRI measurements have served as an independent reference for calibration and quantification purposes [@Vestergaard2022; @Vestergaard2025].
 The reproducibility of the software for assessing cerebral blood flow has been investigated in dedicated test-retest studies, supporting its suitability for longitudinal and repeated-measures research designs [@Madsen2023].